 Seating is on a first-come first-served basis.
 Reserved seating is by request only (for members in good standing or people who have purchased a seat).
 If you wish to reserve seats, including for special needs, please submit the form below to the office. with your seating preference, by Sept.
 11, 2014.

 Experience a guided tour of Canada's oldest synagogue, Congregation Emanu-el.
-Summer tours are conducted every Thursday, June 12 - August 28, at 1:00.
+Fall tours are conducted on the last Sunday of the month.
 For more information, please visit our Synagogue Tours page.

 2014 Restoration of the 1863 sanctuary Emanu-El of Victoria